pbuckner/x-plane_plugins/XPython/docs/source/development/modules/xp.rst

 xp
 ==

+This module doesn't actually add any new functions, but it does provide the simplified mapping of SDK functions and enumerations.
+I **strongly** suggest you use this interface as it provides a more pythonic was of doing things.

 .. py:module:: xp

 To use::

   from XPPython3 import xp

-To use, add :code:`from XPPython3 import xp` at the top of you file, and all of the SDK API, from all modules will be available to you.
+To use, add :code:`from XPPython3 import xp` at the top of you file, and *all of the SDK API*, from *all* modules will be available to you, with these benefits:

 * **Simplified Mapping**: To further reduce typing, function names and constants have been renamed (shortened) in a consistent manner.